Coronation of Henry VIII and Catherine: The King

 Around four in the afternoon, on 23 June, the King and Queen participated in their royal entry, a triumphant procession from the Tower to Westminster, to the acclaim of the people.
 The London thoroughfares were luxuriously furnished in anticipation of the coronation; houses and shops were decorated with tapestries, some even with cloth of gold.
 The crowds were so large that railing had to be put up on the streets to prevent the people from interfering with the procession.

 Ahead of the parade were the newly created Knights of the Bath, wearing blue gowns.
 Edward Stafford, Duke of Buckingham, who had temporarily been made Constable of England, carried a small silver baton and rode ahead of King Henry.
 He was dressed in a gown of costly needlework, stones and rubies.
 Oddly, the Letters Patent that granted the office of Constable of England to Buckingham specified that he was to retain this office only on 23 June.
 The King, who was all too aware of Buckingham's political ambition, had this condition imposed.

 Crowds cheered when the King finally made his appearance, riding a horse adorned with gold damask and ermine.
 Above him was a golden canopy carried by Barons of the Cinque Ports.
 Henry himself wore "robes of crimson velvet trimmed with ermine over a gold jacket covered with a breathtaking array of sparkling diamonds, rubies, emeralds and pearls.
 Around his neck was a collar of huge violet-rose 'ballas rubies' from north Afghanistan."
 The chronicler Edward Hall wrote:

 "The features of his body, his goodly personage, his amiable visage, princely countenance, with the noble qualities of his royal estate, to every man known, needs no rehearsal, considering that for lack of cunning, I cannot express the gifts of grace and of nature that God has endowed him with."

 Behind Henry were lords, knights and esquires, followed by the Master of the King's Horse, similarly wearing a golden collar, albeit one less ornate than the King's.

 The Queen

 Queen Catherine's procession followed Henry's.
 The litter she sat in was supported by two white palfreys adorned with white cloth of gold.
 The queen was decked out in embroidered white satin, and Hall reported that she wore hair down and a coronet with many rich stones.
+Inventories describe a circlet set with precious stones and pearls.
 Behind the Queen's litter were chariots with her ladies-in-waiting and the wives of the peers of the realm, wearing coloured silks.